DataDog/hiring-engineers/answers.md

 I got to a point where I wanted to start again and recreate my VM.
 Maybe I had missed something.

 The second time around, I installed the pre-requisites and confirmed the datadog agent was running and trace logs were generating.
-From there I ran the same two commands--export and ddtrace-run.

-I tested the setup again with the curl command and received a success.
+I ran the same export and ddtrace-run commands, and tested the setup again with the curl command.
+Everything looked functional.

 The issue this time was that the GUI no longer populated any active services, and this is where I've been stuck.